bulletmark/pipxu/README.md

 Most commands are implemented, at least for common use cases, although some command functionality, options, and output are different.

-This utility was developed and tested on Linux.
+This utility has been developed and tested on Linux.
 It may work on other platforms, such as Windows and macOS, but has not been tried there.
 The latest documentation and code is available at https://github.com/bulletmark/pipxu.

 ## Usage